answered by Matthew Elton, DPhil, PG Dip (TA Counselling), BACP Registered

 Are you a member of a professional body?
-I am a registered member of the British Association for Counselling & Psychotherapy and am also a member of the UK Association for Transactional Analysis.
-I am a member of The Society of Authors.
+I am a registered member of the British Association for Counselling & Psychotherapy and am also a member of The Society of Authors.

 When do you work?
-Tuesday (daytime and and evening); Wednesday (daytime and evening); Thursday (lunchtime and afternoon); Friday (daytime and evening).
-My earliest slot is usually 8.30am and my latest slot is usually 7.30pm.
+Tuesdays to Fridays.
+My earliest slot is usually 8.30am and my latest slot is usually 5.30pm.
 These hours may vary from time to time.

 What’s the first step?
 You can contact me by phone for a brief, informal, and confidential chat.
 Or you can send an inquiry using the online form or by text message.
 All of these ways of getting in touch are fine, so go with the method that suits you best.
 I am to get back to you as soon as possible and, in any case, within 24 hours.
 (However, weekend inquiries are not usually attended to until Monday morning.)
 If I have no availability or we don’t think that I’d be a good fit for you as a therapist, then I can suggest other professionals for you to contact.

 To inquire about availability or ask any other questions please use my online form.